raimohanska/ourboard/README.md

 Arrow keys          Move selected items.
 SHIFT for big steps, ALT for fine-tuning.
 ```

+Pro tips

+-   You can drag the toolbar / palette around, if it gets in your way at the top-center position

 ### Board access controls

 All boards created using the UI are accessible to anyone with the link.